Superfoods: Hype or Hero?

 Nuts and Seeds:

-Almonds, pecans, pistachios, walnuts, cashews, Brazil nuts, macadamia nuts, peanuts (technically a legume), sunflower seeds, pumpkin seeds, Chia seeds, flaxseeds, and hemp seeds are rich in fiber, vegetarian protein, and heart-healthy fats.
-Nuts and seeds are packed with various plant compounds with anti-inflammatory (hmmmm) and antioxidant properties, which can protect against oxidative stress and heart disease.
+Almonds, pecans, pistachios, walnuts, cashews, Brazil nuts, macadamia nuts, peanuts (technically a legume), sunflower seeds, pumpkin seeds, Chia seeds (small but mighty!), flaxseeds, and hemp seeds are rich in fiber, vegetarian protein, and heart-healthy fats.
+Nuts and seeds are packed with various plant compounds with anti-inflammatory and antioxidant properties, which can protect against oxidative stress and heart disease.

 Kefir (and yogurt):